mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

      run notepad test1.txt | run notepad test2.txt
    }

 If you run this bucket_sort alias in all 3 versions mentioned above, the items are listed in the same way in each version.
 The item names are listed in descending order in table1, ascending order in table2, then back to the same descending order in table3.
-The reason for this preservation of order is that $hget(table,N).item is listing these items in order by bucket, then within buckets it’s listing them in reverse order of creation, with the older items listed last, and the newest additions listed first.
+The reason for this preservation of order is that $hget(table,N).item is listing these items in order by bucket, then within buckets it's listing them in reverse order of creation, with the older items listed last, and the newest additions listed first.
 Since this example used buckets=1, everything is in the same bucket, listed in reverse order of creation.

-When items are /hsave’d to disk, buckets=1 saves in the same $hget(table,N).item order that’s the inverse of creation order. $hget(table,1).item is the first item written to disk even though in this example it was the last item created.
-Note that the pair of notepad windows opened are showing the items in the 2 saved files in opposite order compared to each other, even though there were no items created or deleted between the hsave’s.
+When items are /hsave'd to disk, buckets=1 saves in the same $hget(table,N).item order that's the inverse of creation order. $hget(table,1).item is the first item written to disk even though in this example it was the last item created.
+Note that the pair of notepad windows opened are showing the items in the 2 saved files in opposite order compared to each other, even though there were no items created or deleted between the hsave's.

-But when the items are /hload’ed from disk into an empty table, they are loaded from the disk as if you /hadd’ed the first lines of the disk file first, then /hadd’ed the last lines of the disk file last.
-However since $hget(table,N).item lists items in the reverse order from when they’re added, this causes table2 to have an order within the bucket which is the opposite of table1’s, and is now listing the items in the ascending order they were created.
+But when the items are /hload'ed from disk into an empty table, they are loaded from the disk as if you /hadd'ed the first lines of the disk file first, then /hadd'ed the last lines of the disk file last.
+However since $hget(table,N).item lists items in the reverse order from when they're added, this causes table2 to have an order within the bucket which is the opposite of table1's, and is now listing the items in the ascending order they were created.
 This reversal also occurs again when table2 is saved to disk then loaded into table3, giving table3 the same $hget(table,N).item order as table1.

 If you need to create a table which has $hget(table,N).item listing items in the creation order, you must: